rpldy/react-uploady/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Versions**
+Specify the versions of the @rpldy packages you're using.
+Which browser this bug reproduces in.

 **Code**
 Please provide code sample or better yet, a link to a reproducing repository or best yet, codesandbox (fiddle, etc) where issue can be reproduced easily